 Who We AreMeet our Wine Guys and Gals!

-The thing about Grapevine Cottage that I'm proudest of is something I really can't take credit for ... the wine knowledge of our incredible staff.
+The thing about Grapevine Cottage that I’m proudest of is something I really can't take credit for ... the wine knowledge of our incredible staff.
 Since we first opened, this store has attracted wine lovers like a magnet.
-Over the years our staff has grown to 10, all part-time, and all wine lovers, with a wide range of wine related experience and expertise.
+Over the years our staff has grown to about 20, all wine lovers with a wide range of wine-related experience and expertise.